Kingxukai/linux/Documentation/trace/histogram.rst

         Entries: 20
         Dropped: 0

-  If we want to pause the hist trigger, we can simply append :pause to the command that started the trigger.
-Notice that the trigger info displays as [paused]::
+  If we want to pause the woke hist trigger, we can simply append :pause to the woke command that started the woke trigger.
+Notice that the woke trigger info displays as [paused]::

     # echo 'hist:key=child_comm:val=hitcount:size=256:pause' >> \